Skip to main content

 by Aroha Harris

-As soon as they got the chance, many Māori travelled by sailing ships and explored European life and technologies in Sydney and England.
-Chiefs who reached London in the early 19th century often got a royal reception.
-But back in New Zealand, settlers in the new towns displaced Māori.
+As soon as they got the chance, many Māori travelled on sailing ships and explored European life and technologies in Sydney and England.
+Chiefs who reached London in the early 19th century sometimes got a royal reception.
+But back in New Zealand, settlers in the new towns were displacing Māori.

 Māori visit overseas cities

-New Zealand did not have a city until 1856, when Christchurch achieved city status.
+New Zealand did not have even a nominal city until 1856, when Christchurch achieved city status.
 (Its population was only a few thousand.)
-By then, however, London and Sydney were well established as important cities for New Zealand.
+By then, Sydney and London were well established as important cities for New Zealand.

-Sydney – known by Māori as Poihākena (Port Jackson) – was a major trading centre and the port of call through which New Zealand accessed British goods and services, government and missionaries.
+Sydney – known to Māori as Poihākena (Port Jackson) – was a major trading centre and the port through which New Zealand accessed British goods and services, government officials and missionaries.
 London – Rānana – was the home of the British royal family and the political and cultural centre of the British Empire.
-Sydney and London were the two cities Māori travellers visited most frequently from the late 1700s.
+Sydney and London were the two urban areas Māori travellers visited most frequently from the late 18th century.
 Both cities now have long histories of Māori visiting and relocating to them.

 From the late 18th century Māori travelled the world, often as crew on board ships.
-From the 1800s Māori sought opportunities to trade with Sydney, and acquire new technologies and skills such as carpentry and gardening.
-Sydney was also a place where individual Māori met with British officials and missionaries.
-For instance in 1804 Te Pahi, a chief of Rangihoua, sent his son Maatara to Sydney to observe the British.
-The governor of New South Wales, Philip Gidley King, looked after him, and sent him home with tools and other gifts.
-In 1805 Te Pahi himself went to Sydney, where he stayed with Governor King for several months.
+From the beginning of the 19th century Māori sought opportunities to trade with Sydney, and acquire new technologies and skills such as carpentry and gardening.
+Sydney was also the place where individual Māori met with British officials and missionaries.
+In 1804, for instance, Te Pahi, a chief of Rangihoua in the Bay of Islands, sent his son Maatara to Sydney to observe the British.
+The governor of New South Wales, Philip Gidley King, looked after Maatara and sent him home with tools and other gifts.
+In 1805 Te Pahi himself went to Sydney, where he stayed with King for several months.
 With his companions he learnt carpentry, gardening, weaving and spinning.

-In 1805 another northern chief, Ruatara, set out.
-Working on whaling and sealing ships, he visited Sydney twice but he did not get to London until 1809, where he was not allowed ashore.
-In 1810 he reached Sydney again and stayed with Samuel Marsden at Parramatta for eight months.
+In 1805 another northern chief, Ruatara, set out to see the world.
+Working on whaling and sealing ships, he visited Sydney twice and in 1809 reached London but was not allowed ashore.
+After returning to Sydney in 1810, he stayed with the missionary Samuel Marsden at Parramatta for eight months.
 He did not return home to the Bay of Islands until 1812.
-His travels as a crew member were more fortunate than those of a Māori sailor on board the Atlantic, who was killed by lightning in Sydney Harbour in 1806.
+Ruatara’s travels as a crew member were more fortunate than those of a Māori sailor on board the Atlantic, who was killed by lightning in Sydney Harbour in 1806.

 Fourth estate

 In 1859 two Waikato Māori, Wiremu Toetoe and Hemara Te Rerehau, travelled to Austria on the frigate Novara, and were trained in printing techniques at the state printing house in Vienna.
 As a parting gift, in May 1860 Archduke Maximilian gave them a printing press, which was shipped to Ngāruawāhia.
 Late in 1861 the press was used to print a newspaper, Te Hokioi e Rere Atu Na, which was a mouthpiece for the Kingitanga, the Māori King movement.
-The young chiefs’ plans to import a lion were unsuccessful.
-During the Waikato war the press was broken up by troops.
+The young chiefs’ plan to import a lion was unsuccessful.
+During the Waikato War the press was broken up by troops.

 Māori in London

-In 1846–47 Hoani Wiremu Hīpango helped protect the new town of Whanganui from attack by another iwi.
-Partly because of this, he accompanied missionary Richard Taylor on a visit to England in 1855.
+In 1846–47, Hoani Wiremu Hīpango helped protect the new town of Whanganui from attack by another iwi.
+Partly because of this, Hīpango accompanied missionary Richard Taylor on a visit to England in 1855.
 When he arrived in London, Hīpango had an audience with Queen Victoria and Prince Albert.
-Other Māori reported in London included Māui, or Tommy Drummond, who taught Sunday school in London in 1816, and Tuai and Titeri, who visited in 1818.
-In 1863 there were two Māori performing groups in London.
+Other Māori reported in London included Māui, or Tommy Drummond, who taught Sunday school ithere in 1816, and Tuai and Titeri, who visited in 1818.
+In 1863 there were two Māori performing groups in London at the same time.

 London and Māori culture